gogolith/GoCoEdit/README.md

 Limitations
 -------------

-(compared to the supported "native" connections -ftp,sftp,dropbox,google drive- in GoCoEdit)
+Compared to the supported "native" connections (ftp,sftp,dropbox,google drive) in GoCoEdit.

-- Works only with the default ftp port 21
+- Connector works only with the default ftp port 21
 - Some file actions are not enabled
 - Works only with UTF-8 encoded files
 - You need full access to your server to install the connector